 - Get in touch with us at firstname.lastname@example.org.
 To contact an individual member of staff, use the following format: [first initial] [last name] @nuffieldbioethics.org, e.g. email@example.com.

-Download a register of interests for senior staff.
+- Download a register of interests for senior staff.

 Hugh oversees all areas of the Council’s work and contributes to its long-term strategy.
-Before taking the role of Director in February 2007, he held senior positions at the Department of Health, the Human Fertilisation and Embryology Authority, and the European Commission.
+Before taking the role of Director in 2007, he held senior positions at the Department of Health, the Human Fertilisation and Embryology Authority, and the European Commission.

 Senior Research Officer

 Kate undertakes research to support the Council’s work and contributes to the drafting of reports.
 She also monitors developments in areas of interest to the Council.
-Prior to joining the Secretariat, Kate completed an MA in Medical Ethics and Law at King’s College London.
+Prior to joining the Council, Kate completed an MA in Medical Ethics and Law at King’s College London.

-Anna undertakes research to support the Council’s work.
-Before joining the Secretariat Anna worked on medical ethics at the General Medical Council and prior to that has worked in research and policy roles in the Department for the Environment, Food and Rural Affairs, CARE International and the think tank Demos.
+Anna undertakes research to support the Council’s work and contributes to the drafting of reports.
+Before joining the Council Anna worked on medical ethics at the General Medical Council and prior to that has worked in research and policy roles in the Department for the Environment, Food and Rural Affairs and the think tank Demos.